AntigenPlus/ap-docs/user-guide/operation.md

 If two users have the same saved panel open, the second one to save will be the current panel iteration even if the first user has changed and/or reviewed the panel.
-The first user&#39;s panel will be available as a prior iteration, but will have to be recreated to be a current one (this can be done by opening the current iteration and making the necessary changes using the prior iteration as a guide).
-However, the first user&#39;s saved panel will appear immediately on the Panel History screen, so to ensure that there are no conflicts, a user who suspects that there may be someone else working on the same panel can check the panel history before saving his/her work.
+The first user's panel will be available as a prior iteration, but will have to be recreated to be a current one (this can be done by opening the current iteration and making the necessary changes using the prior iteration as a guide).
+However, the first user's saved panel will appear immediately on the Panel History screen, so to ensure that there are no conflicts, a user who suspects that there may be someone else working on the same panel can check the panel history before saving his/her work.

-# Exclusion Policy

-Antigen Plus - Ab ID excludes antigens in the manner described by the _AABB Technical Manual, 15\_\_th_ _Edition_, (Ch.
-19: pg.
-428-9).
-Cells with apparent double dose expression (e.g. from apparent homozygous donors) of an antigen are required for the exclusion in the following blood group systems: Rh, Duffy, Kidd, MNS.
-In the presence of anti-D, the program will exclude E and C on heterozygous cells.
-Blank antigens will cause the known positive antithetical partner to be considered heterozygous for exclusion.
-The blank antigens themselves are not considered positive or negative and will not be considered for exclusion.

-The blood group antigens that can be excluded on cells from heterozygous donors are K, Kpa, Jsa, and Lua.
-The program will not exclude K, Kpa, or Jsa on cells from heterozygous donors if cells from apparent homozygous on the same panel are reactive.
-As the Zygosity of P1 and Xga is not easily determined from most panel sheets, the program requires 3 examples of each antigen to be non-reactive with the patient sample before it will exclude either antigen.

-It is always advisable to review AABB Technical Manual, 15th Edition, (Ch.
-19: pg.
-429-36) for more detailed information on Complex Antibody Identification including variability of antigen strength, the effect of storage on RBC antigens and use of autologous cells while considering the antigens excluded or not, by the program.
-Any final decision made by the technologist must be consistent with their facility SOP for Antibody Identification.

-The program does not encompass the knowledge of all blood group systems and their patterns of reactivity.
-Any technologist using the program to automate the exclusion process must apply serological expertise to interpret the program&#39;s lists of antigens excluded versus antigens not excluded.
-The program evaluates each column of reactivity independently.
-Exclusions obtained from the results recorded in the default column settings will be exactly the same as those obtained from identical results recorded in the LISS indirect antiglobulin test (IAT column).

-Red cell treatments, when performed correctly, do have a standardized effect that is well documented.
-Antigen Plus - Ab ID does employ that information when the ENZ column and DTT column have results recorded in them.
-The ENZ column will not exclude Xga, or Duffy and MNS blood group system antigens.
-The DTT column will not exclude Kell or Lutheran blood group system antigens.

-High frequency antigens and low incidence antigens, which can be used as a search parameter to select cells for the results panel, cannot be used in the exclusion process or listed in the Evaluation box at the bottom of the results panel.
-As the antigens listed in the Additional Antigens are entered by the individual user, they are not pre-coded by the program.
-A list of technical tips to assist any technologist who may have an antibody to a high frequency antigen or to a low incidence antigen is included in the Help utility and is reproduced on the following pages.

-The following text always appears with any results in the Evaluation box:

-&quot;These are tentative rule-outs.&quot;

-If you have not set up your own rules for exclusion, the following text will also appear:

-&quot;Additional confirmatory data based on your own criteria are recommended.&quot;

-It is the user&#39;s responsibility to record accurate test data and to confirm that data according to established protocols.